evolv34/sml/README.md

 # SML - Simple Machine learning

-This is a machine learning pipeline tool which focuses mainly on using `Tensorflow Extended` library to train machine learning model using data from various data storage.
+This machine learning pipeline tool focuses mainly on using `Tensorflow Extended` library to train machine learning model using data from various data storage.